Extraterrestrial life: Likelihood of existence

-It is unclear if life, and more importantly, intelligent life in the cosmos is ubiquitous or rare.
+Life in the cosmos beyond Earth has never been observed, but it is expected.
 The hypothesis of ubiquitous extraterrestrial life relies on three main ideas.
-The first one, the size of the universe, allows for plenty of planets to have a similar habitability to Earth, and the age of the universe gives enough time for a long process analog to the history of Earth to happen there.
+The first one, the size of the universe, allows for plenty of planets to have a similar habitability to Earth, and the age of the universe gives enough time for a long process analogue to the history of Earth to happen there.
 The second is that the substances that make life, such as carbon and water, are ubiquitous in the universe.
 The third is that the physical laws are universal, which means that the forces that would facilitate or prevent the existence of life would be the same ones as on Earth.
 According to this argument, made by scientists such as Carl Sagan and Stephen Hawking, it would be improbable for life not to exist somewhere else other than Earth.
 This argument is embodied in the Copernican principle, which states that Earth does not occupy a unique position in the Universe, and the mediocrity principle, which states that there is nothing special about life on Earth.

 Other authors consider instead that life in the cosmos, or at least multicellular life, may actually be rare.
 The Rare Earth hypothesis maintains that life on Earth is possible because of a series of factors that range from the location in the galaxy and the configuration of the Solar System to local characteristics of the planet, and that it is unlikely that another planet simultaneously meets all such requirements.
 The proponents of this hypothesis consider that very little evidence suggests the existence of extraterrestrial life and that, at this point, it is just a desired result and not a reasonable scientific explanation for any gathered data.
+Some historians have argued that a review of the history of the idea of extraterrestrial life supports this view.